TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 - A Java Program is executed from thr ```main``` method in the class
 ## Chapter 10
 - The focus of this chapter is on class design and to explore the differences between procedural programming and object-oriented programming
+- Class Abstraction is seperation of class implementation from the use of a class. the details of implementation from the use of a class.
+The details of implementation are encapsulated and hidden from the user.
+This is known as class encapsuation

 # Chapter I - Intro to Computers, Programs & Java
 ## I.I - Intro